dtmarangoni/udagram-dtm-microservices/README.md

 9. To deploy all components in EKS run the command in your terminal:
     - `npm run udagram-dtm`
+10. Get the reverse-proxy external IP:
+    - `kubectl get service -l app=reverse-proxy`
+11. Update the frontend environment.prod.ts API host with the reverse-proxy external IP;
+12. Update the git repository with the new code and trigger Travis CI process;
+13. Update kubernetes frontend pod with the latest image;
-10. Get your frontend endpoint and access the Udagram app from the browser:
+14. Get your frontend endpoint and access the Udagram app from the browser:
-    - `kubectl get pods -l app=frontend-ionic`
+    - `kubectl get service -l app=frontend-ionic`